 Reviewers will be asked to evaluate and rank applications according to the following criteria:

 - Significance of the role for the undergraduate student(s);

 - Type of involvement by the undergraduate student(s) (e.g., production of the research/creative activity vs. conference travel);

-- Adherence to the proposal guidelines that are outlined in this document.
+- Adherence to the proposal guidelines outlined in this document.

-A project report must be submitted to the A&S Dean’s office within two months of the close of the program.
-The report should clearly summarize the activities funded by the A&S Undergraduate R/CA Fund monies.
+A project report must be submitted to the College of Arts & Sciences Dean’s Office within two months of the close of the program.
+The report should clearly summarize the activities funded by the Arts & Sciences Undergraduate R/CA Fund monies.
 Faculty not completing a final report on time are ineligible for future funding.

 Oct.
-26, 2016: Proposals are due to the A&S Dean’s Office in MS Word or PDF format.
-Please submit to Carrie Jackson via email at: email@example.com.
+20, 2017: Proposals are due to the Arts & Sciences Dean’s Office in MS Word or PDF format.
+Please submit to Carrie Jackson via email at firstname.lastname@example.org.
 In the email subject line, please type “UG R/CA Fund.”
 Members of the Resources and Infrastructure Committee will review and score the proposals and make recommendations to the Dean.
 The final decision on awards are made by the Dean in consultation with the VPR.

 Jan.
 1, 2018: Start of the award period.
 Send project updates to, and respond to requests for information from, Tanya Butler at tanya.butler@UND.edu for dissemination through social and other media.